matrix-org/matrix-spec-proposals/proposals/1779-open-governance.md

 Resignation automatically triggers selection of a new lead, who must be selected from the existing core spec team.

+It is vital that the core spec team has strong domain expertise covering all different domains of the spec (e.g. we don't want to end up with a core spec team where nobody has strong experience in cryptography)

 The initial Spec Core Team (and their domain areas) is:

  * Matthew Hodgson (Lead)